 Taking a deep breath, I find Mother’s pearl earrings and put them on.

-“This is what I found,” Lilura says as she bursts through my door, her purple velvet cloak floating behind.
+“This is what I found,” Lilura says as she bursts through my door, her purple velvet cloak floating behind her.

 I greet Lilura with a kiss on her lips, slick with plum-colored gloss.
-She handmakes all of our beauty products.
 After she gives me a strand of pearls and a matching bracelet, she presents a small glass vial filled with a shimmery powder.

 “What’s that?”
 I ask, clasping the bracelet.